calculquebec/cq-formation-advanced-python/ul-20160216/02-interpreter.md

 Python should really be seen as the glue keeping together multiple components (libraries).
 And since pure Python is usually pretty slow, compared to C, that means you want to integrate components written in C, and spend most of your computation time inside those libraries, not in your Python code.

-Let's have a go at optimizing our code using a widely-used C-based library, Numpy.
+Let's have a go at optimizing our code using a widely used C-based library, Numpy.
 Here's a simple version that can be found in the approx_pi_numpy.py file:

 ~~~ {.python}
 def approx_pi(intervals):